Stickybit-zz/playground-7srh7lld/statement.md

 Here the time complexity is O(n log(n)).

 ## Design
-Having a good understanding of the design patterns, OOP (object-oriented programming) and unit tests give an indication of the candidate's ability to implement standard solutions to common problems.
-A developer with a good level of proficiency in this skill will contribute to increase the maintainability and the extensibility of your applications.
-This skill is particularly important if you are looking for a senior Java developer who will have to work on the architecture of your applications to design long-term solutions.
+Having a good understanding of the design patterns, OOP (object-oriented programming) and unit tests give an indication of the developer's ability to implement standard solutions to common problems.
+A developer with a good level of proficiency in this skill will contribute to increase the maintainability and the extensibility of applications.
+This skill is particularly important for a senior Java developers who will have to work on the architecture of applications to design long-term solutions.

 This is a simple question example:
 > *Among these Java method declarations, which is usually the preferred one?*